Analysis | The political winners and losers of the coronavirus relief negotiations in Congress

 But they still were all a part of getting something done.

-The lame duck: Congress often has leftover work to do in the months between a November election and January when the new Congress is sworn in.
+The lame-duck session: Congress often has leftover work to do in the months between a November election and January when the new Congress is sworn in.
 Lately, this has been the time that Congress has needed to finalize a spending bill to fund the government for the next year (since lawmakers kick the can down the road so many times before the election).

 But this lame duck may go down in modern history as the most productive.
 Congress is working on that spending bill, which they hope to pass alongside coronavirus relief this week.
-They passed a defense bill (and they may have to come back in town to override a veto from President Trump).
-And they are about to pass one of the largest emergency relief bills for the nation in history — behind only the other coronavirus relief legislation they approved this spring.
+Lawmakers passed a defense bill (and they may have to come back in town to vote on an override of a veto from President Trump).
+And they are about to pass one of the largest national emergency relief bills in history — behind only the other coronavirus relief legislation they approved this spring.

-Joe Biden: The president-elect had said he wanted Congress to pass something now, rather than wait until he’s in office.
+Joe Biden: The president-elect had said he wanted Congress to pass something now, rather than waiting until he’s in office.
 He urged Democrats to take less than they had been holding out months for.
 “Biden figuratively nudges [House Speaker Nancy] Pelosi aside in some ways,” said Sarah Binder, a governance expert with the Brookings Institution.
 “And he made very clear he was ready for half a loaf.”

 Biden’s nudge seemed to be the catalyst for getting just that.
 Shortly afterward, Pelosi (D-Calif.) and Senate Minority Leader Charles E. Schumer (D-N.Y.) embraced a bipartisan proposal in the Senate as a starting point for negotiations, which to many seemed like the real turning point to get a bill.